Edgar-La/signalytica/README.rst

 SignaLytica
 ===========

-A Python package for feature extraction in time series and EEG signals
+A Python package for feature extraction in time series and EEG signals.

 Installation
 ------------